openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 [ISODIR2].
 These keywords are not used as dictionary terms such that any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.

+## Roles

+This document uses the term "Identity Provider" to refer to the "OpenID Provider" in [OIDC] and the "Authorization Server" in [OAuth].

+This document uses the term "Application" to refer to the "Relying Party" in [OIDC] and the "Client" in [OAuth].

 # Profile